 - Electronic medical record that requires the user to enter a password and a reason for accessing confidential psychiatric records

 - The development and implementation of standards that apply to various aspects of a process or system in order to improve reliability, efficiency, communication, and safety

 Examples of standardization:

-- Protocols and guidelines: help ensure a consistent level of quality and increase efficiency (e.g., a standard protocol for antepartum hemorrhage reduces response time and increases the likelihood that the physician takes the correct action)
+- Protocols and guidelines: help ensure a consistent level of quality and increase efficiency (e.g., a standard protocol for antepartum hemorrhage reduces the variation in response time and increases the likelihood that the physician takes the correct action)